 to the Holy Spirit, as it was in the beginning, is

 now, and ever shall be, world without end.
 Amen.

 The song we know as “The Doxology” is a “metrical doxology,” meaning it is sung in the same meter.
 Within the Protestant tradition, it is often sung after the last hymn of the service.

 It is also worth noting the importance of the doxology within the Jewish tradition.
 It became a practice within Judaism to recite a doxology, or “kaddish,” at the conclusion of the main parts of a synagogue service.

-So where did the hymn, “The Doxology,” come from?
+So who wrote the doxology?
 It was written by a man named Thomas Ken, who was an Anglican bishop in the late 17th century and whose life was characterized by a refusal to compromise what he believed.